 On the Luce was founded by UK-based travel writer and editor Lucy Dodsworth in 2011 to share her love of travel, and has grown into a successful business, with a local spin-off site Explore the Cotswolds.

 I’m Lucy – the writer, photographer, website admin and pretty much everything else behind On the Luce.
 I grew up in the beautiful Wye Valley in the UK, and after 10 years working in publishing in London I gave up the day job and moved to Cheltenham to go freelance to develop a more flexible lifestyle and indulge my love for travel.

 I started On the Luce in 2011 to share my travel stories, with no clue where blogging would lead me.
-Back then I’d never have guessed it could even be a career, let alone one that’s let me work with destinations and brands around the world.
+Back then I’d never have guessed it could even be a career, let alone one that’s let me work with destinations and brands as I travel around the world.

-The blog’s got a bit more professional along the way – I’m now a member of the British Guild of Travel Writers, have an MSc Tourism, Heritage and Sustainability from the University of Glasgow and have co-authored a guidebook for Lonely Planet.
+The blog’s got a bit more professional along the way – I’m now a member of the British Guild of Travel Writers, have an MSc Tourism, Heritage and Sustainability from the University of Glasgow, and have written the guidebook Auld and New in Edinburgh for Hardie Grant Publishing and co-authored another book for Lonely Planet.